eCommerce definition | 7 Types of eCommerce businesses 2023

 Below are the top Amazon Statistics You Want to Know:

-• In 2019 Q3, Amazon generated net sales of around USD$ 70 billion rising from USD 63.4 billion in Q2.
+• In 2019 Q3, Amazon generated net sales of around $70 billion, rising from $63.4 billion in Q2.
 (Statista).

-• Amazon reigns the US e-commerce industry with about 50% market share.
+• Amazon reigns the US eCommerce industry with about 50% market share.

 • Amazon occupies more than 80% market share across several categories.
 Electronics, home and kitchen, clothing and shoes, beauty and personal care, and mobile & accessories are a few of the top-selling categories on Amazon.